uiuc-focal-lab/CoMEt/README.md

 - Ubuntu OS (the experiments in the paper were conducted on Ubuntu v22.04, so it is recommended to work with a recent distribution of Ubuntu)
 - `sudo` access on the machine on which experiments are conducted
 - `python, pip, miniconda, cmake` must be installed on the machine
 - `LLVM` must be installed on the machine.
-Please check the installation instructions at [https://llvm.org/docs/GettingStarted.html#getting-the-source-code-and-building-llvm](https://llvm.org/docs/GettingStarted.html#getting-the-source-code-and-building-llvm)
+To install LLVM, run `sudo apt install llvm`

 Once the above requirements are satisfied, CoMEt can be setup by running the following commands from the project's root directory.